 Majority of accommodation in the vicinity of the park consists of vacation homes and apartments.
 There are also a couple of hotels near the entrance 2 (walking distance to the lakes), and in a nearby villages.

-Hotel Jezero, conveniently located near the south entrance to the park, gives you a head start to visit the lakes.
-So if you just want a bad, shower, a roof over your hrad, and a decent breakfast in the morning, hotel Jezero can be a good choice.
+Conveniently located near the south entrance to the park, hotel Jezero gives you a head start to visit the lakes.
+So if you just want a bad, shower, a roof over your head, and a decent breakfast in the morning, hotel Jezero can be a good choice.
 The hotel is open year around.Check the latest prices and availability!